Best Cases for Moto G5 Plus

 Featuring a textured back and bumper to ensure you maintain a solid grip, this one-piece polymer case is designed with enhanced drop protection — you'll notice the honeycombed interior which helps to disperse the shock when your phone inevitably hits a table or floor.

-Precise cutouts means you'll have full access to the charging port and headphone jack as well as the volume and power button on the side.
+Precise cutouts mean you'll have full access to the charging port and headphone jack as well as the volume and power button on the side.

 Choose between black and berry pink and keep your Moto G5 Plus protected!